telefonicaid/fiware-tidoop/README.md

 **Disclaimer:** If you are reading this section then you should be familiar with CKAN concepts and hierarchies.
 However, as a quick reminder, it will be said that CKAN organizes the data into <i>organizations</i>, having each organization a set of <i>packages</i> or <i>datasets</i>, having each package/organization a set of <i>resources</i>.
 Finally, each resource has a list of data records.

 A good way to learn about CKAN extensions is to have a look to the testing purpose MapReduce application distributed with Tidoop.
 This can be found at `src/main/java/com/telefonica/iot/tidoop/utils/CKANMapReduceExample.java`.
-This application is in charge of counting the number of bytes among all the configured innputs.
+This application is in charge of counting the number of bytes among all the configured inputs.

 Map an Reduce classes are the following ones, they are very simple: